biopython/biopython/Doc/chapter_quick_start.rst

 That gives us enough to get started delving for more information.
 So, let’s look at how the Biopython tools can help us.
-We’ll start with sequence parsing in Section :ref:`sec:sequence-parsing`, but the orchids will be back later on as well - for example we’ll search PubMed for papers about orchids and extract sequence data from GenBank in Chapter :ref:`chapter:entrez`, extract data from Swiss-Prot from certain orchid proteins in
-Chapter :ref:`chapter:uniprot`, and work with
-ClustalW multiple sequence alignments of orchid proteins in Section :ref:`sec:align_clustal`.
+We’ll start with sequence parsing in Section [sec:sequence-parsing], but the orchids will be back later on as well - for example we’ll search PubMed for papers about orchids and extract sequence data from GenBank in Chapter [chapter:entrez], extract data from Swiss-Prot from certain orchid proteins in Chapter [chapter:uniprot], and work with ClustalW multiple sequence alignments of orchid proteins in Section [sec:align\_clustal].

-.. _sec:sequence-parsing:

 Parsing sequence file formats
 -----------------------------